rob-blackbourn/jetblack-js-cluster-manager/README.md

 When a zoomable map contains a large number of points the map becomes cluttered and the performance is degraded when zoomed out.
-The cluster manager organizes the points into nodes where nearby points are combined into a single node.
+The cluster manager organizes the points into clusters where nearby points are combined into a single cluster.

 This package is based on the widely used and battle tested [supercluster](https://github.com/mapbox/supercluster)